Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 130 hits with 34 doubles, a triple, 27 home runs, 50 walks and 82 RBI.
-He's also stolen four bases.
+- Anthony Santander has recorded 131 hits with 34 doubles, a triple, 27 home runs and 53 walks.
+He has driven in 82 runs with four stolen bases.

-- Santander takes a five-game streak with at least one hit into this matchup.
-In his last five games he is hitting .333 with two doubles, a home run, two walks and three RBI.
+- Santander enters this matchup looking to extend his six-game hit streak.
+During his last 10 games he is batting .350 with four doubles, three home runs, six walks and 12 RBI.

 Santander Recent Games